saparkhan99/rrt_dubins/README.md

 # paths_many.py
-Creates multiple paths, compares their distance and chooses the smallest one.
+the same as generate_paths but creates multiple paths, compares their distance and chooses the smallest one.